 I prefer making Khichari anytime.
-A wholesome meal to take on the go in the hot flasks for lunch or dinner or both.
-Whenever I want to have a light meal in the evening or when heath is not very well and needs something warm, nutritious and restorative.
+A wholesome meal to take on the go in hot flasks for lunch or dinner or both.
+Whenever I want to have a light meal in the evening or when I am not feeling very well and needs something warm, nutritious and restorative.

-When coming home late from work and wants to have a complete wholesome meal without wasting time in thinking, Khichari is one of the best options.
+When you come home late from work and want to have a complete wholesome meal without wasting time in thinking, Khichari is one of the best options.

 Khichari can be prepared in different ways.
 We can use green split moong or hulled moong dal with basmati rice or brown rice.
-The seasonal vegetable and spices should be used according to our body type (constitution).
+Seasonal vegetables and spices should be used according to our body type (constitution).

-As a part of panchakarma diet-simple version of khichari (without herbs & vegetable) recommended. this recipe is used in an ayurvedic cleansing therapy as it is easy to digest and helps assimilation
+As a part of panchakarma a diet-simple version of khichari (without herbs & vegetables) recommended.
+This recipe is used in an ayurvedic cleansing therapy as it is easy to digest and helps assimilation

 1 cup split green moong dahl